-Department of Agriculture NEW PEST ADVISORY
+NEW PEST ADVISORY

 No. 18-02

-August 2018
+Issued August 2018, Updated January 2020

-Acalolepta aesthetica (Olliff), a longhorned beetle (Coleoptera: Cerambycidae)
+Acalolepta aesthetica (Olliff), Queensland longhorn beetle

+(Coleoptera: Cerambycidae)

 BACKGROUND

 A single longhorned beetle was found resting on a screen door of a Hawaiian Acres (Puna, Hawaii) resident in July 2009.
 This unusually large cerambycid beetle was identified by Dr. G. A. Samuelson (Bernice Pauahi Bishop Museum) and A. Tishechkin [United States Department of Agriculture, Agricultural Research Service (USDA-ARS), Systematic Entomology Laboratory] as Acalolepta aesthetica (Olliff), a species endemic to Australia and a new state record for Hawaii.
 Hawaii Department of Agriculture (HDOA) staff surveyed for additional specimens and infesations in the surrounding area.
 No other individuals were recovered until 2013 when several adult beetles were collected by residents in the Hawaiian Acres and Orchidland subdivisions of lower Puna.
 In 2014, the first host plant association for A. aesthetica in Hawaii was documented when a declining breadfruit (Artocarpus altilis) tree was cut down and a cerambycid larva was found tunneling into the rotting trunk base.
 The larva was reared to an adult and confirmed as A. aesthetica.
-In the following years, increasing numbers of adults have been collected and reported from lower Puna, most attracted to lights of homes at night.
-Several additional hosts have since been identified.
+In the following years, increasing numbers of adults have been collected around Puna.
+Additional host trees continue to be identified.

+DESCRIPTION

+A. aesthetica is one of the largest cerambycid longhorned beetles in Hawaii, reaching lengths of around 4.5 cm (Fig. 1; 1.8 in) from the front of its head to the tip of its elytra, and the smallest individual collected being 2 cm (.8 in).
+As with other wood boring beetles, the size and quality of the host material may determine its maximum adult size.
+The base color of A. aesthetica is dark brown and covered by slightly lighter in color, dense pubescence, giving it a velvet-like finish.
+Below the pubescence, covered with dense punctations (Fig. 3).
+The

+pronotum has two sharp spines (Fig. 2) and its antennae extend beyond the length of its body (male antennae can be twice as long as its body, female antennae are shorter).
+Larvae (Fig. 8) are legless, cream-colored, and can reach lengths of over 5.75 cm (2.23 in).
+There are many other longhorned beetles which may be mistaken for adult A. qesthetica.